MicroscaleBiocomplexityLaboratory/Predicting-TCell-Expansion/README.md

 Open the notebooks in `notebooks/` or `ml/` and follow the steps for classification or regression.

 📄 Citation
-If you use this repository, please cite:  Wang X, Xu R, Hu S, Daizong S, Guo J, Lamanna N, Kam LC.
+If you use this repository, please cite:  Wang X, Xu R, Hu S, Sun D, Guo J, Lamanna N, Kam LC.
 Predicting Mechanosensitive T Cell Expansion from Cell Spreading, Advanced Healthcare Materials, 2024.

 📬 Contact
 Developed by the Microscale Biocomplexity Laboratory Columbia University GitHub: https://github.com/MicroscaleBiocomplexityLaboratory